alexcroox/background-geolocation-log-debugger/README.md

 This tool is designed to work with the [Transistor Software geolocation plugin](https://shop.transistorsoft.com/).

-Upload your `background-geolocation.log` files for a map based debugging experience.
+Load your `background-geolocation.log` files for a map based debugging experience.

 ## Location Privacy